jouvetg/igm/igm/modules/preproc/make_synthetic.md

 This IGM module makes a synthetic glacier bedrock with zero thickness for test.

-# I/O

-Output: variables topg, thk, usurf defining a synthetic case glacier.
+The module return topg, thk, usurf defining a synthetic case glacier.